-At times officers may have to access premises or land to investigate or inspect goods, as required by law.
-The majority of officers within the Food Safety, Health and Safety, Trading Standards and Licensing Teams do not give advance notice about inspections.
+At times, officers may have to access premises or land to investigate complaints or inspect goods, as required by law.
+The majority of officers within Environmental Health and Regulatory Services do not give advance notice about inspections.
 E.g. The Food Safety, Code of Practice requires officers to carry out inspections without prior notice.
 Officers will give adequate notice of intended entry where practicable and where they are required to do so legally, but at times, dependent on the risk or to avoid alerting perpetrators, may do so without prior warning.
-On occasion, officers may have to force entry and will apply to the courts for a warrant.
+On occasion, officers may have to force entry and will apply to the courts for a warrant of entry.